rs/pushd/README.md

 Universal Mobile Push Daemon
 ============================

-*Pushd* is a pluggable unified push server for server-side notification to apps on mobile devices.
-With pushd you can send push notifications to any supported mobile platform from a single entry point.
+*Pushd* is a pluggable unified push server for server-side notification to mobile native apps, web apps etc. With pushd you can send push notifications to any supported mobile platform, web app or HTTP server from a single entry point.
 Pushd takes care of which device is subscribed to which event and is designed to support an unlimited amount of subscribable events.

 ![Architecture Overview](doc/overview.png)